edean11/3datajs-bundle/README.md

 - _3DATA.zoomPosition(position,zoomOut) = this allows the user to zoom into any particular point in the scene.
 Simply provide the position in an x,y,z array (i.e. [10,12,100]) and the amount to zoom out once zoomed in on that position

+- _3DATA.removePopup(meshName,popupName) = Removes the popup and corresponding mesh passed into the function from the scene.
+If no parameters are given, it removes the first(or only) popup appended.

 - _3DATA.revertColor(revertNode) = this allows the user to revert a node's color back to its original color.
 Simply pass in the entire node object into the function.